tongKF/RobotOpenGL/README.md

 --------------------------------------------------------------------------------------------------------------

-Running application from Visual Studio 2010 or above:
+Running Application From Visual Studio 2010 Or Above:
 -----------------------------------------------------
 Open 1.0.0.2\myOpenGL.sln with VS and click on the run button.